UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Installing_Software.md

 `module avail compilers` will show you all the compiler modules available.
-Most Open Source software tends to assume you're using GCC and OpenMPI (if it uses MPI) and is most tested with that combination, so if it doesn't tell you otherwise  you may want to begin there (do check what the newest modules available are - the below is correct at time of writing):
+Most Open Source software tends to assume you're using GCC and OpenMPI (if it uses MPI) and is most tested with that combination, so if it doesn't tell you otherwise  you may want to begin there (do check what the newest modules available are):

 ```
 # unload your current compiler and mpi modules